Aman Gupta: Shark Tank India

 Gupta is one of the major investors/judges on the business reality show Shark Tank India.
-He appeared in 4 seasons of Shark Tank India.
+He appeared in 5 seasons of Shark Tank India.
+He has investments in more than 100 companies and startups.

 Entertainment and news

 In 2022, Gupta along with the other Shark Tank India judges appeared as a VIP contestant in Kaun Banega Crorepati.
 He also appeared as a guest on The Kapil Sharma Show together with other Shark Tank India judges in 2022 and 2023.

-Gupta represented India at the Indo-French CEO Forum with PM Modi for the second time, highlighting India's rise as the world's third-largest startup ecosystem.
+Gupta represented India at the Indo-French CEO Forum with Prime Minister Modi for the second time, highlighting India's rise as the world's third-largest startup ecosystem.
 He emphasized the success of the "Make in India" initiative, with boAt manufacturing a significant portion of its products locally.
 Gupta also called for greater collaboration between Indian and French startups, proposing joint participation in India's Startup Mahakumbh and France's VivaTech.
 He expressed pride in showcasing India's dynamic startup landscape globally.